TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- show timestamp of commands when hovering
+    - especially for autosave and open project revisions

+- Allow resizing by axis only
+    - just like position - separate widgets for x and y

 - Transmitting maps and resources (finally)
     - Reusing resources for new versions of maps.
         - Will naturally happen frequently when hosting playtesting sessions from editor.